Heeseok-Jeong/instagram_image_download/README.md

 It will search for the first one of the tag, crawl by the crawling times, and download images by the downlod times.

-Notes
+*Notes
-crawling time : receiving image count
+crawling time -> receiving image count
 1~2 -> 33
 3+ -> 33 + 12(n-2)